 During their meeting on Nov.
 14, East Allen Township Supervisors participated in a conditional use hearing with the developers and project planners behind the proposed BrightFarms greenhouse.
 Developers are seeking a conditional use for intensive agriculture/produce operations.

 According to its website, BrightFarms’ mission is to “give more people access to the freshest, tastiest, cleanest, most responsibly grown produce available.”
-Their proposed 113-acre greenhouse development along Locust and Arrowhead roads will serve as the company’s mid-Atlantic base, delivering fresh lettuce to grocery stores within 4 to 8 hours of the Lehigh Valley.
+Their proposed 113-acre greenhouse development along Locust and Arrowhead roads will serve as the company’s mid-Atlantic base, delivering fresh lettuce to grocery stores within four to eight hours of the Lehigh Valley.

 While some residents in attendance said they’re not thrilled with another new development in the township, others acknowledged that this development may be a small sign of what’s to come in the future of farming.